andrewvaughan/template-core/.github/ISSUE_TEMPLATE/04-documentation.md

 ---
 name   : Documentation Need
-about : Request an update to the project's documentation.
+about  : Request an update to the project's documentation. labels : "Needs Triage,Request: Documentation"
-labels:
-  - "Needs Triage"
-  - "Request: Documentation"
 ---

 <!--